 Please note: All course itineraries are examples and do not form any part of the contract.
 Your instructor will structure the course based on weather and tides to ensure you cover all areas of the syllabus in a safe environment.

-We sail from Universal Marina, our adventures start here!
-Universal offers easy access from the M27, has plenty of parking and on-site facilities including a great restaurant and bar.
+We sail from Hamble Yacht Services.
+Our adventures start here!
+Hamble Yacht Services offers easy access from the M27, has plenty of parking and nearby access to the bars and restaurants of Hamble.